NoitaDiscordRelay/NoitaDiscordRelay/README.md

 5. At this point, the relay is "installed"

 ## Configuration
 You'll need to have a Discord bot already setup (https://discord.com/developers/applications) and obtain your bots access token.
+You will need to enable all three "Privileged Gateway Intents" so the bot can function.

 Create a file in the NDR folder called `start.bat`, and inside this file put the following - replacing the `XXXXXXX` with your bot token:
 ```